Apply for planning permission

-You can send your application by post to: Planning and Sustainability, Wycombe District Council, Queen Victoria Road, High Wycombe, Buckinghamshire, HP11 1BB.
+You can send your application by post to: Planning, Growth and Sustainability, Buckinghamshire Council - Wycombe area office, Queen Victoria Road, High Wycombe, Buckinghamshire, HP11 1BB.

 If sending your application by post be sure to include:

 - all required documents - provide originals plus one copy

 - cheque - if paying by cheque, please include this in your application (if you do not include a cheque, a member of the planning department will contact you to arrange payment)

 - all of the plan and document requirements set out above - see our guidance and examples for correct preparation

 What we do when we receive your application

 We cannot register your application until the correct fee has been paid.
 See planning application fees for details on the different application fees and how to pay.

 Pay application fee